 - Red and green markers

 - Bead – or thread-able item of your choice

 - Curling ribbon, string, twine or wool (great way to use up your curling ribbon scraps or leftovers)

 How to make it:

-- First thing you need to do is draw a rough sketch of a flower, go over it with a black marker and add some semi circles in between the flowers (this helps with applying adhesive later on).
+- The first thing you need to do is draw a rough sketch of a flower, go over it with a black marker and add some semi-circles in between the flowers (this helps with applying adhesive later on).
 Then grab a red marker and add some details to the petals of the poppy (Details are not necessary but it looks good), colour it in with a red pencil and roughly cut it out.

 (THE NEXT STEPS ARE OPTIONAL)

 After that, you will need to punch a small hole in the middle of the poppy and you can do this with just about anything… even a pen!

 4. This is where it gets a little bit tricky…